 Still Life with Flowers and Fruit

 Like many painters of flowers, Albert Herter chose to live surrounded by them.
-Thanks to wealth amassed by his father’s prominent decorating firm, Herter Brothers, he was able to do so in grand style at an estate in East Hampton.
-Touchstone magazine included his garden in “Picturesque Entrances to American Houses” and a photograph of his dining room in House Beautiful included vases of flowers similar to these gladiolas.
-Here, Herter’s careful depiction of stems inside glass recalls French flower paintings he would have seen when he lived in Paris.
-Primarily a muralist, the artist painted this for his own pleasure, as it remained in his family until it was donated to the Museum.
+And, thanks to wealth amassed by his father’s decorating firm, he was able to do so in grand style at an estate in East Hampton.
+Touchstone magazine included his garden in ‘Picturesque Entrances to American Houses,’ and House Beautiful published a photograph of his dining room with vases of flowers similar to these gladiolas.
+Here, his careful depiction of stems inside glass recalls French flower paintings he would have seen when he lived in Paris.
+Primarily a muralist, Herter painted this bouquet for his own pleasure, and the painting remained in his family until it was donated to the museum in 1981.